jenkins-x/jx-docs/content/en/docs/install-setup/boot/clouds/_index.md

   - /docs/install-setup/installing/boot/clouds/
 ---

-Jenkins X is designed to work on any Kubernetes cluster; whether on premise, hybrid or public cloud.
+Jenkins X is designed to work on any Kubernetes cluster; whether on-premises, hybrid or public cloud.

 However, if you try doing any significant work with Kubernetes particularly with things like storage, networking, ingress, TLS, certificates, DNS,secrets - you will find that things can be different on different cloud providers.